Bribie Island

 Health performance in Bribie Island is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Bribie Island faces significant health challenges, with various conditions affecting both younger and older residents.
-The rate of private health cover on the island is low at approximately 48%, covering around 10,538 people, compared to the national average of 55.3%.
+Private health cover is low, at approximately 48% of the total population (~10,538 people), compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis (affecting 15.4% of residents) and mental health issues (8.5%).
-Conversely, 51.0% of residents reported no medical ailments, slightly lower than Greater Brisbane's 52.7%.
-Bribie Island has a higher proportion of seniors aged 65 and over, with 50.7% (11,231 people) compared to Greater Brisbane's 44.7%.
-Despite this, health outcomes among seniors on the island are better than those in the general population.
+The most prevalent medical conditions are arthritis (affecting 15.4% of residents) and mental health issues (impacting 8.5%).
+However, 51.0% of residents report being free from medical ailments, slightly lower than the Greater Brisbane figure of 52.7%.
+The island has a higher proportion of seniors aged 65 and over, at 50.7% (11,231 people), compared to Greater Brisbane's 44.7%.
+Despite this, health outcomes among seniors on Bribie Island are better than those in the general population.

 Frequently Asked Questions - Health